As a Church of England school, we value and celebrate the diverse heritages of everybody at St Paul's.

 British values can play an important role in education.
 Further, how well a school promotes such values is an aspect of the school inspection process from government (Ofsted) inspectors.
 British Values, as a topic of discussion, has developed in its significance for schools of late.
 However, it is not something new at St Paul's.
-Values, including those suggested as 'British values' are promoted in so much of what we do, not least during our school assemblies, Religious Education and our thematic curriculum (the IPC).
+Values, including those suggested as 'British values' are promoted in so much of what we do, not least during our school assemblies, Religious Education and our thematic curriculum (the Curiosity Curriculum).
 Indeed, ‘values’ has been the focus for our whole school assemblies since 2012.

 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.

 The term ‘British values’ might be slightly misleading in that these values are integral to so many countries throughout the world – they differ in no way from the values of most western European countries, for example.

 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

 Children at St Paul's learn about being part of Britain from different specific perspectives.
 Two specific examples of when we teach about being part of Britain are: